Develop sport management, administration and leadership capabilities with Victoria University’s Graduate Certificate in Community Sport Management.

 - strategic planning and management for sport businesses

-- sport facility and event management
+- sport facility management

 - financial and money management (accounting, economics and finance functions) associated with sport entities.